DavidOsipov/AI-Meta-Feedback-Analyzer-for-Code-Improvements/README.md

 1.  **Gather Unstructured Feedback:** Collect unstructured text feedback on your code from several different AI systems.
 This feedback should analyze your code and suggest improvements.

-2.  **"Feedback on Feedback" (Optional but Recommended):** Gather additional unstructured text feedback where AIs analyze and critique the *initial* feedback.
+2.  **"Feedback on Feedback" or "Meta-Analysis" (Optional but Highly Recommended):** Gather additional unstructured text feedback where AIs analyze and critique the *initial* feedback.
 This helps identify conflicting opinions and improve the overall quality of the analysis.

 3.  **Prepare Input Files:**
     *   Create separate text files for each AI's initial feedback (e.g., `feedback_ai1.txt`, `feedback_ai2.txt`).